Rhode Island Child Support Guidelines

 How is child support calculated in Rhode Island?

 Rhode Island uses the income shares model.
-Both parents’ gross incomes are combined, and the court looks up the basic support obligation on the guidelines schedule based on combined income and the number of children.
-The obligation is divided proportionally between the parents, and adjustments are made for healthcare premiums, unreimbursed medical expenses, and childcare costs.
+Both parents’ gross incomes are combined, and the court looks up the basic support obligation on the guidelines schedule based on combined gross weekly income and the number of children.
+The obligation is divided proportionally between parents based on their income shares.
+Health insurance premiums, extraordinary medical expenses, and childcare costs are added and divided in the same proportions.

-Can child support be different from the guidelines amount?
+Can the court deviate from the guidelines amount?

 Yes.
 The guidelines amount is a rebuttable presumption.
-Either parent can request a deviation by demonstrating that the guidelines amount is unjust or inappropriate.
-Common reasons for deviation include extraordinary medical expenses, special educational needs, travel costs for parenting time, and extreme financial hardship.
-The court must state its reasons in writing if it deviates.
+Either parent can request a deviation by demonstrating the amount is unjust or inappropriate.
+Common grounds include extraordinary medical expenses, special educational needs, travel costs for parenting time, the child’s independent income, support obligations for other children, and extreme financial hardship.
+The court must state its reasons in writing.

 The court calculates self-employment income as gross receipts minus ordinary and necessary business expenses.
-The court may add back excessive deductions, depreciation, and unreported cash income.
-If income fluctuates year to year, courts typically average income over two to three years.
+Excessive deductions, depreciation, and unreported cash income may be added back.
+When income fluctuates year to year, courts typically average income over two to three years.
+Lifestyle inconsistencies (spending that exceeds reported income) may trigger imputation of additional income.

 How long does child support last in Rhode Island?